Associate Dean for Faculty

 - Professional Responsibility in the United States

 - BA, magna cum laude, Occidental College, Phi Beta Kappa

-- JD, Stanford Law School, with distinction
+- JD, with distinction, Stanford Law School

 Gary Craig is a Clinical Professor and teaches Civil Litigation Practice and courses in Legal Research and Writing, Ethical Lawyering, and Professional Responsibility in the U.S. On July 1, 2013, Craig became the Director of Concentration Programs at Loyola.
 In this position, Craig provides administrative guidance to the faculty advisors for each Concentration and course counseling for students.
 Craig also communicates with alumni and practitioners who are interested in supporting students in the Concentrations through externship opportunities, mentoring, presentations on campus, and networking.
 Craig also is the Faculty Advisor for the Civil Litigation and Advocacy Concentration and a Faculty Advisor for the Young Lawyers Program.
 In 2013, 2015, and 2019 Craig received the Excellence in Teaching Award from the graduating class.
 In 2016, Craig received the David P. Leonard Memorial Faculty Service Award.